nikitakolovorotnyy/RUL1DconvTransformer/README.md

 ## Dataset

-We use the **Turbofan Engine Degradation Simulation (C‑MAPSS)** dataset [Saxena et al., 2008] with specific focus on FD002 and FD004 to highlight improvements in prediction accuracy and inference latency.
+I use the **Turbofan Engine Degradation Simulation (C‑MAPSS)** dataset [Saxena et al., 2008] with specific focus on FD002 and FD004 to highlight improvements in prediction accuracy and inference latency.

 ---